iampuma/drop/README.md

 The version changelog can be found at https://atlas.hashicorp.com/iampuma/boxes/drop

 ### Custom box build
 The iampuma/drop box is created from a ubuntu/trusty32 base box with the create-box bash script found in the scripts folder.
-Building your own box is possible by using the 'build' Vagrant environment variable.
-Change the build script if wanted and build your box with the command **build=true vagrant up**.
-A new file '.build' will be created in the folder, so it knows not to use iampuma/drop, but ubuntu/trusty32 instead.
-It is advised to add your custom box build to your Vagrant box list.
+Create your own box by using the 'build' Vagrant environment variable.
+Firstly change the build script if wanted and build your box with the command **build=true vagrant up**.

 ### Roadmap
 * ~~Add sass and compass~~